walkercraig/walkercraig/_posts/2019/2019-12-24-i-am-afraid.md

 My fate has been writ

-That magic vision I am not destined to see
+The magic Prophets promise I am not destined to see

 For here in your eyes shine the stars meant for me